whl1729/note/computer/os/apue/04_files_and_directories.md

 3. The `st_dev` value for every filename on a system is the device number of the file system containing that filename and its corresponding i-node.

 4. Only character special files and block special files have an `st_rdev` value.
 This value contains the device number for the actual device.

+### Exercises

+#### Exercise 4.1

+1. If we try, using either open or creat, to create a file that already exists, the file’s access permission bits are not changed.

+#### Exercise 4.12

+1. The chroot function is used by the Internet File Transfer Protocol (FTP) program to aid in security.
+Users without accounts on a system (termed anonymous FTP) are placed in a separate directory, and a chroot is done to that directory.
+This prevents the user from accessing any file outside this new root directory.

+2. In addition, chroot can be used to build a copy of a file system hierarchy at a new location and then modify this new copy without changing the original file system.
+This could be used, for example, to test the installation of new software packages.

+3. Only the superuser can execute chroot, and once you change the root of a process, it (and all its descendants) can never get back to the original root.